terminusdb/terminuscms-docs/reference-guides/document-ui-templates/listdocumentscomponent.md

-## ListDocumentComponent
+## ListDocumentsComponent
-The component DocumentClassesSummary can help you to compose your dashboard very fast This element allow you to visualize the document classes using iteractive cards.
+The `ListDocumentsComponent` element allows you to list the document classes.

 ## Installation

-Install the dependancy from npm
+Install the dependancies from npm

 ```
  npm install @terminusdb/terminusdb-documents-ui